raviqqe/pen-design/naming_convention.md

 - Lower or upper camel case
   - `fooBar`
   - `FooBar`
-- They can be extra short [like in Go](https://github.com/golang/go/wiki/CodeReviewComments#variable-names).
+- Local names can be extra short [like in Go](https://github.com/golang/go/wiki/CodeReviewComments#variable-names).
   - `i` for `index`
   - `c` for `requestCount`